cypherlux/portfolio922/README.md

 Hello!
-This is my current portfolio that I built as a student in the Front End Foxes Bootcamp
+This is a portfolio that I built to feature the projects I completed as a student in the Front End Foxes Coding Bootcamp